-Plastic waste has become a serious issue.
+Plastic waste has become a severe issue.
 Many of us rely on disposals for our daily coffee and food.
 Imagine how many disposable coffee cups you could save in a year if you carried your own reusable mug?
 Think about the positive impact of your daily actions.

 Less Meat More Plants

 The meat industry is one of the guiltiest ones out there.
 But the good news is that YOU choose what to eat.
-If you can’t take the leap, then start by incorporating more plant-based options into your diet.
+If you can’t take the leap, start by incorporating more plant-based options into your diet.
 Your tummy will thank you for it too.
 And while you’re at it, support local and small businesses.

 Save the Trees

 It doesn’t get easier: turn off unnecessary lights.
 Turn off your electronics.
 Turn down the heat and wear cozy jumpers.
 Use daylight if you can.
-In other words, when you don’t need it don’t use it.
+In other words, when you don’t need it, don’t use it.